The Plant-Powered Community

 Since, the middle of the last year, we were gradually moving towards a plant-based menu.
 We have been very careful about this approach of plant-based proteins and have put all effort to ensure the continuation of age-appropriate and well-balanced meals by substituting animal products with high nutritious proteins such as quinoa, lentils, seitan, beans (Black, Kidney, Mung, Pinto), Hemp seeds and much more.

-A typical school day at GIS provides mid-morning snack, lunch, and a mid-afternoon snack.
+A typical school day at German International Academy provides mid-morning snack, lunch, and a mid-afternoon snack.
 Our meal plan consists of a wide variety of fresh fruits, vegetables, grains, legumes, nuts, and seeds.
 It is utmost healthy and provides the bonus of higher antioxidants and lower saturated fat and cholesterol.

 We are also committed to serving only fresh, local, seasonal, non-GMO food to our students, which has another long-term health benefit for our children and at the same time promotes fair trade, which is another aspect we take care of in our education.